Pardus (video game): Raiding, piracy, bounty hunting and smuggling

 A player does not have to be a legal trader, and can earn money through combat or illegal trade.
 With the proper equipment, a player may raid another player's spacecraft or building, a sometimes quite profitable exercise.
 Some players take pirating to an extreme and attempt to destroy anyone they can; these pirates often get bountied.
 A bounty can be placed on any player or building by the system or by other players.
 If a player kills a bountied player or destroys a bountied building, they will automatically receive the sum of all bounties that were placed on that particular individual or that building.

-Smuggling is a risky but often very profitable venture.
+Smuggling is a risky but often profitable venture.
 Illegal commodities may be sold to other players or to the black market available on any planet or a starbase with a population over 30,000.
 There is a chance a player will be detected by the authorities when selling to a black market, however, which might result in a faction bounty.
-EPS pilots may have equipment that can detect illegal contraband on ships and will turn you over to authorities.
+EPS pilots may have equipment that can detect illegal contraband on ships and will turn players over to authorities.